 The true purpose of yoga, at its core, is to facilitate meditation.
 Pattabhi Jois, the father of yoga, said that “The moving asanas are only a way to quiet the body for meditation.”
 Traditional Tantra is a moving meditation.
 We believe that once you release the belief that you can’t put your legs behind your head, you’ll find you actually can.

-1. It will facilitate the dissolution of any mental and physical barriers to growth.
+Tantric yoga will lead to the dissolution of any mental and physical barriers to growth.

 Traditional tantra yoga classes are not taught with music.
 We believe in the importance of being at ease in the sounds of silence.
 In a world with endless distractions, the yoga studio should be a sanctuary of contemplation and relaxation.
 I’ve been practicing yoga for 20 years and teaching for 10.
 I know that when I hear a song I really like on a playlist, I will be removed from my practice.
 I begin to flow to the beat of the music rather than the flow of my breath and the sensations of my body.

-3. It will not prioritize flexibility or physical fitness as the end goal.
+3. Put aside flexibility or physical fitness as the end goal.